0-k/0-k.github.io/about.md

 Martin here.

-I am interested in all aspects of energy systems, in particular solar energy and how to get to net-zero emissions.
-Energy is vital to our modern life; providing it securely and reliably is imperative.

-I try to spend my life as aware and creative as possible.
-I enjoy [electronic music](/music/), manipulate [analogue photos with ink](/scratch/), and engage with [software](/vision/).

 By day, I am an associate at [50Hertz](https://www.50hertz.com/en/){:target="blank"}, a transmission system operator based in Berlin.
 There I am working on energy scenarios in the context of long-term electricity grid planning.
 Prior to this, I wrote my PhD dissertation on energy system modelling.
 You can learn more about my research [here](/research/).
+I am interested in all aspects of energy systems, in particular solar energy and how to get to net-zero emissions.
+Energy is vital to our modern life; providing it securely and reliably is imperative.

+Besides that, I try to spend my life as aware and creative as possible.
+I enjoy [electronic music](https://soundcloud.com/0_k/){:target="blank"}, manipulate [analogue photos with ink](/scratch/), and engage with [software](https://github.com/0-k){:target="blank"}.

 <br>